Magnetic Webs in Stellar Radiative Zones

-If any convection episode in a star's life leaves a magnetic web, one would expect more webs than assumed in the models presented above.
-In particular, the fully-convective pre-main sequence phase may leave behind a global fossil field.
-The lower portion of this web must be destroyed by the convective core during the main sequence, and then replaced with a new web by the receding core convection.
-This would leave a ``core" and a ``fossil" web that moderate core rotation during the early RGB.
-During the later RGB, the convective envelope may deposit a third web after it reaches its innermost mass shell $m_{\rm dredge}$ (the first dredge up) and begins to recede upward.
+However, an alternative possibility is that stars host multiple webs, each providing core-mantle coupling at different evolutionary stages.
+If every convective phase leaves a magnetic web, the $1.6M_\odot$ red giant would have more webs than assumed in the ``minimal'' model in Section~\ref{sec:StellarModel}.
+In particular, the fully-convective pre-MS phase may leave behind a global fossil field.
+The lower portion of this web must be destroyed by the convective core during the MS, and later replaced with a new web deposited by the receding core convection.
+This would leave the ``core" and ``fossil" webs separated by a narrow gap where differential rotation would occur.
+These webs would moderate core rotation throughout most of the RGB.
+During the later RGB, the convective envelope would deposit a third web after it reaches its innermost mass shell $m_{\rm dredge}$ (the first dredge up) and begins to recede upward.
 This web would recouple the outer helium core to the mantle once $m_{\rm He}>m_{\rm dredge}$.

-We note however that these additional convection zones recede outward and may not deposit magnetic webs as easily as the core convection on the main sequence, which recedes inward.
-This distinction is important if magnetic buoyancy plays a significant role in the deposition process.
-The ``minimal'' web model shown in Figures~\ref{fig:MESA_models} and \ref{fig:Model_comparison} assumes that only inward-receding convection zones leave magnetic webs.

-The observational evidence for stable magnetic fields and mild conditions for their formation suggest that magnetic webs may be a common feature of radiative zones, with broad implications for stellar structure and evolution.
-Magnetic webs affect chemical mixing because shear-driven instabilities are suppressed in web-covered regions.
-They also modify other instabilities, such as thermohaline mixing \citep{charbonnel2007inhibition,harrington2019enhanced,fraser2024magnetized}, and alter the propagation of hydrodynamic waves \citep{fuller2015asteroseismology,lecoanet2017conversion,rui2023gravity,duguid2024efficient}.
+The observational evidence for magnetic webs and mild requirements for their formation suggests that webs may be a common feature of radiative zones.
+This leads to the general picture of a star's radiative zones mostly covered by webs that mark the locations of extinguished convective zones from earlier evolutionary phases.
+The webs are then separated by gaps with concentrated differential rotation, which keeps neighboring webs disconnected and simultaneously induces turbulent transport in the gaps, facilitating AM exchange between webs.